ffAudio/ffEncryption/README.md

 # ffEncryption

 This module adds an encrypt and decrypt stream to intercept any kind of reading.

+Note: *RSAEncryptionStream is work in progress, it doesn't work yet*

 Here is the test program:

 ```